advanced-security/filter-sarif/README.md

 **                               # allow all alerts in all files (reverses all previous lines)
 ```

+Subsequent lines override earlier ones.
+By default all alerts are included.

+The file pattern:

 * The path separator character in patterns is always `/`, independent of the platform the code is running on and independent of the paths in the SARIF file.
 * `*` matches any character, except a path separator
 * `**` matches any character and is only allowed between path separators, e.g. `/**/file.txt`, `**/file.txt` or `**`.
 NOT allowed: `**.txt`, `/etc**`

+The rule pattern:

 * The rule pattern is optional.
 If omitted, it will apply to alerts of all types.

-* Subsequent lines override earlier ones.
-By default all alerts are included.
+For the file and rule patterns:

 * If you need to use the literals `+`, `-`, `\` or `:` in your pattern, you can escape them with `\`, e.g. `\-this/is/an/inclusion/file/pattern\:with-a-semicolon:and/a/rule/pattern/with/a/\\/backslash`.
 For `+` and `-`, this is only necessary if they appear at the beginning of the pattern line.

+The message pattern:

+* The message pattern is optional.
+If omitted, it will apply to all messages.
+* The syntax is python regular expressions.
+Take care with backtracking and repetition to avoid performance problems.